Information About Student Vaping for School Administrators

 Massachusetts Smoke-Free Workplace Law and Schools

 The Massachusetts Smoke-Free Workplace Law prohibits smoking in all enclosed workplaces, including public and private schools.
 In addition, Massachusetts requires that all public schools through high school prohibit smoking on school grounds, on school buses, and at school sponsored events during normal school hours.
 The law is commonly referred to as the “Education Reform Act” (MG.L. ch.
 270, §22(b)(2); MGL c.
 71, §§2A, 37H; c.
 90, §7B(10)).
-Governor Baker signed legislation in 2018 that amends the “Education Reform Act” to include e-cigarettes and other electronic nicotine delivery products.
+Then-Governor Baker signed legislation in 2018 that amends the “Education Reform Act” to include e-cigarettes and other electronic nicotine delivery products.
 This took effect on December 31, 2018.

-Review and strengthen current school tobacco policy
+Review and strengthen current school tobacco policy/Review disciplinary policies around vaping and consider alternatives to suspension

 • The Massachusetts Association of Health Boards developed guidance in 2018 for schools looking to address e-cigarettes in their school tobacco policy.
-This guidance document is being updated and will be posted when finalized.

 • Public and Private Schools and The Massachusetts Smoke-Free Workplace Law – questions and answers for schools about the Smoke-Free Workplace Law